Dan Patch Line Bridge: Current status

-Under the 2010 Minnesota State Rail Plan, the Dan Patch Line Bridge would be replaced with a new one track bridge that would cost around $34 million.
+Under the 2010 Minnesota State Rail Plan, the Dan Patch Line Bridge would be replaced with a new one-track bridge that would cost around $34 million.

 In 2015, it was reported that TC&W planned to repair the bridge and resume direct rail access to the Post Savage terminals along the south banks of Minnesota River.
 The city of Savage subsequently announced a study to examine a new road crossing at the bridge.
 TC&W is supportive of a new road crossing, but the city of Bloomington is not.
 In 2016, it was announced that the bridge was being reopened for use due to an expected surge in grain traffic, with the bridge to see approximately one grain train per day.
-However rail service to the Port of Savage via the Dan Patch Line Bridge has not begun as of 2023.
+However, rail service to the Port of Savage via the Dan Patch Line Bridge has not begun as of 2024.
 Twin Cities & Western continues to transport grain to the rail yards in St. Paul for interchange with Union Pacific, and Union Pacific transports the rest of the way to Savage via the Mankato Subdivision.
-The TC&W system map, however, shows the railroad as serving Savage from the north.
+As of September, 2022, TC&W was seeking $440,000 in state funding to rehabilitate a three-quarter mile segment of track south of the bridge that would enable direct service to Savage to resume.

+On July 15, 2022, four teenage boys were found climbing the bridge and detained.
+After a brief investigation, the Savage City Police Department determined there was no vandalism and the teenagers were not charged with anything.